SmarterApp/TDS_Build/README.md

 Before using the docker-compose file, please ensure that docker and docker-compose are installed on the host system.
 Microservice docker images should be built before running docker-compose, otherwise the latest docker images will be fetched from Docker Hub.

+Configure JDBC and other connection related properties in the tds-docker.env file prior to running docker-compose.
+By default, the **tds-docker.env file is blank.**

 To run all microservices docker containers, simply run the following command:

 ` docker-compose up `